 Standard benches are versatile outdoor seating options that can provide a resting place in a garden, accessorize your patio seating, or provide the perfect lookout on your balcony.
 Benches are more affordable than swings and gliders due to their simple construction and offer a wider range of options for length.

 A swing must be affixed to a ceiling or beam for solid support.
-Because of this restriction swings are often installed on a front porch or underneath a structure in your backyard.
+Because of this restriction swings are often installed on front porches or underneath structures in backyards.
 Kids and pets love the swinging motion that a swing provides, so if you regularly watch the grandkids or prefer a gentle motion as you relax swings are a great choice.

 Most gliders can comfortably seat two people.
 They enable you to enjoy the gentle rocking motion of a swing but can be installed free-standing anywhere outdoors.
 Because of this capability, they’re a bit more expensive than a swing.
 Gliders also require extra room in front and behind to accommodate movement.